Lake Bridgeport, Texas: Geography

+Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Lake Bridgeport has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 339 people, 128 households, and 83 families residing in the city.

 Education

 The city of Lake Bridgeport is served by the Bridgeport Independent School District.